 Published in the journal Memory, this study was simple in its nature.
 It asked over a hundred college students to either recall a great workout memory (like the ones listed above) or either a terrible workout memory (like the time your feet couldn’t keep up with the treadmill).

-Next time you are slothed-out on the couch try to remember the last time you really killed a workout; it might put you into motion!
+Next time you are slothed-out on the couch trying to remember the last time you really killed a workout; it might put you into motion!

 5. There Really is an Optimal Calorie Burning Temperature

 Wouldn’t it be great to burn more calories while just sitting on your computer doing homework or business work?
-Well it is possible, if you like cooler temperatures.
-Recently in Trends in Endocrinology and Metabolism, it was illustrated how a study out of Japan found that those who spent at least 2 hours a day in 62.6 degrees F (17 degrees Celsius) for 6 weeks had a considerable decrease in body fat.
+Well, it is possible, if you like cooler temperatures.
+In Trends in Endocrinology and Metabolism, it was illustrated how a study out of Japan found that those who spent at least 2 hours a day in 62.6 degrees F (17 degrees Celsius) for 6 weeks had a considerable decrease in body fat.

 The team said that this was because when we are exposed to this temperature for an extended period of time in order to raise our internal temperature (without shivering) we use our brown fat.